dotnetjunkie/blog/content/privacy/_index.md

 draft:	false
 ---

 I am a privacy advocate and, as I'm font of my own privacy, I do respect yours.
 This means that I've gone through great length to prevent any tracking links and third-party cookies on my weblog.
+For this reason you won't see a cookie banner on this site.
 I did this by:

 * Making local copies of fonts retrieved from Google that the used Hugo template referred to.
 * Excluding any site analytics, such as Google Analytics.